-We’ve pulled together a diverse list of day trips from Rochester, NY within two hours of home–perfect for quick getaways!
+We’ve pulled together a list of fun things to do around Rochester for adults and families within two hours of home—perfect for quick getaways.

 As Irondequoit Creek passes through Channing H Philbrick Park in Penfield, it drops 90 feet over one mile giving us the cascades that make this park so special.